modrinth/docs/docs/getting-started.md

 ### Method
 As many of you may already know, the HTTP specification has specific action words, called methods, that tell the Modrinth API what you want to do with our data.
-In applications, we will always tell the Modrinth api what action to use.
+In applications, we will always tell the Modrinth API what action to use.
-In the above example, we used the `GET` method, which tells the Api we want to *get* information from Modrinth.
+In the above example, we used the `GET` method, which tells the API we want to *get* information from Modrinth.

 You can learn more about the different HTTP methods [here](details/methods.md)